 Create a project space

-The Mars colonisation crew needs a place to put all their mission-critical information and resources, and you're charged with setting it up.
-This part is going to be easy, because the information needs to be viewable by the entire Teams in Space organisation.
+The Mars colonization crew needs a place to put all their mission-critical information and resources, and you're charged with setting it up.
+This part is going to be easy, because the information needs to be viewable by the entire Teams in Space organization.
 That means we can set up the project space without any special permissions.

 Create the space

 - Click Spaces in the Confluence sidebar and click Create space

 - Select the Blank space option and choose Next

 - Enter a Space name – for this space, we'll call it 'Mars Colony', as it's being used for the Mars colonization project.

 - Change the Space key to 'MARS' – this step isn't absolutely necessary, but it helps people if they're navigating to this space by name.
 The space key forms part of the URL, so making it a word or name makes it much easier to associate with your project.

 - Click Create